icw-Numen/ivy-bot/README.md

 2. Select the server you want to add her to
 3. Make sure to give her permissions to manage roles, channels, along with moderation permissions (kick, ban)
 4. Click on "Authorize"
-5. You're set!
+5. You're all set!
 You should be able to see her on your server now

 [(Back to Table of Contents)](https://github.com/icw-Numen/ivy-bot#table-of-contents)